chhuang-one/sqxclib/README.md

 ## Database schema

-There is a C structured data type that mappings to your database table "users".
+Define a C structured data type that mappings to your database table "users".

 ```c++
 typedef struct  User    User;    // add this line if you use C language